-During the first quarter of 2023, the Group was notified by the Environmental Department of Euroland on the initiation of an investigation on the respect of its obligation to reduce the emissions of greenhouse gas generated by its activities to satisfy the national environmental legislation during the period 2020-2021.
+During the first quarter of 2024, the ultimte parent company was notified by the Environmental Department of Euroland on the initiation of an investigation on the respect of its obligation to reduce the emissions of greenhouse gas generated by its activities to satisfy the national environmental legislation during the two year period from 2021 to 2022.
 This investigation was initiated because of the complaint raised by an Environmental NGO.

-The Group considered, with the assistance of its lawyers and environmental advisers, that it had fairly fulfilled its commitments in respect with the legislation and was not in breach with any of the environmental requirements and believed that it had strong and convincing arguments for rejecting the claim.
+The Group considered, with the assistance of its lawyers and environmental advisers, that it has fairly fulfilled all its commitments in respect with the legislation and was not in breach with any of the environmental requirements and believed that it had strong and convincing arguments for rejecting the claim.

+IAS 34.15B(m)

-IAS 34.15B(m)During the prior year, various warranty and legal claims were brought against the Group.
-At 31 December 2022, management considered these claims to be unjustified and no provision had been recognised.
+During the prior year, various warranty and legal claims were brought against the Group.
+At 31 December 2023, management considered all of these claims to be unjustified and no provision had been recognised.
 During the current interim reporting period, the counterparties withdrew their claims against the Group.